Xacent-Global/odoo/addons/mass_mailing/README.md

 company's bottom line.

 Integrate a contact form in your website easily.
-Forms submissions create leads automatically in Odoo CRM.
+Forms submissions create leads automatically in Platform CRM.
 Leads can be used in marketing campaigns.

 Manage your <a href="https://www.odoo.com/app/crm">sales funnel</a> with no effort.
 Attract leads, follow-up on phone calls and meetings.
 Analyse the